 7. Medical Problems

 Medical conditions like gastroesophageal reflux disease (GERD) can contribute to a tooth cavity.
 This condition causes acid from your stomach to flow back into your mouth.

 Also, conditions like Bulimia nervosa which is an eating disorder in which bouts of overeating are followed by under-eating, or self-induced vomiting increases the risk of a tooth cavity when the teeth are exposed to stomach acid during frequent vomiting.

 In addition, some types of cancer treatment that expose the head and neck to radiation can promote a tooth cavity by changing the makeup of the saliva to promote increased bacterial growth.
 It can also cause dry mouth.

-The treatment of a cavity is based on symptoms, severity, and disease progression.
 Your dentist may ask you some questions so as to ascertain the correct diagnosis and proper treatment plan.
-Some of these questions are listed below.

 Your answers to these questions together with a proper examination of your mouth and teeth will help your dentist arrive at a proper diagnosis and enable treatment planning.